Ali1eldin2/segmentation_water/README.md

 resources, flood management, and environmental conservation, where precise segmentation of water bodies can significantly impact decision-making.

  Preprocessing and Model Development:

     To achieve our objective, we will focus on the following key requirements:

+1. Preprocessing:

+        Data Preparation: Prepare the multispectral and optical data by maintaining the original shape and resolution of the images.
+This ensures that the spatial integrity of the data is preserved for accurate segmentation.
+        Normalization: Apply normalization techniques to standardize the input data across different sensors, which will help in improving model performance and stability during training